Miracloon/pflotran-documentation/source/developer_guide/configuration_management_plan.rst

 Third-Party Libraries
 +++++++++++++++++++++
-The versions third-party libraries utilized in the compilation of PFLOTRAN are identified by version number or commit number (when version controlled).
+The versions of third-party libraries utilized in the compilation of PFLOTRAN are identified by version number or commit number (when version controlled).
 Consistent and compatible version numbers are defined by documented installation instructions for all frozen